 A company’s salient human rights issues are those human rights that stand out, because they are at risk of the most severe negative impact through the company’s activities or business relationships.

 In 2017, we further studied possible impacts on people’s human rights across our value chain.
-We focused our efforts on seeking stakeholder input on the one hand and performing due diligence in relation to our initial salient issues on the other hand.
+We focused our efforts on seeking stakeholder input and performing due diligence in relation to our initial salient issues.

 To obtain stakeholder input, the following actions have been taken: